 - London is all but a must-see for all travelers.
-Check out our Top London Sights and then explore some day-trips , including a stop at the Neolithic monument Stonehenge.
+Check out our 3-Day London Itinerary for First Timers and then head out to explore outside, including a stop at the Neolithic monument Stonehenge.

-- The white cliffs of the southern coast are a popular stop for nature lovers.
+- The white cliffs of Dover of the southern coast are a popular stop for nature lovers.